 -Reveal some of the product categories or items that will go on sale.
 Use language accordingly, e.g.: “Don’t miss out!”, “Be the trendsetter!”, “Be the first to […]”.

 -Remember to add a compelling CTA, such as “THREE LEFT!”, etc.

 Set up the rest of the emails in the same spirit!

 Email Marketing Stats you must know for Christmas

 How many email campaigns are sent on average during Christmas?
 How often?
 What is their impact?

-- More than 50% of cart abandonment causes in online purchases is shipping-fee-related.
-More specifically, here’s some very interesting stats, regarding reasons why eshop visitors drop out of the checkout phase:
+More than 50% of cart abandonment causes in online purchases is shipping-fee-related.
+More specifically, here are some very interesting stats, regarding reasons why eshop visitors drop out of the checkout phase:

-- Selling to Asia?
-If you are targeting online shoppers in Asia, here’s the top reasons for incomplete checkouts (2014):
+Selling to Asia?
+If you are targeting online shoppers in Asia, here are the top reasons for incomplete checkouts (2014):

 So, let’s make sure your Christmas marketing is on point!